learn-co-curriculum/react-hooks-redux-component-state-vs-store-state/README.md

 **Presentational components** are modular, reusable (and typically small) components that are concerned with "how stuff looks".
-In this pattern, they are not typically connected to a store,
+In this pattern, they are not typically connected to a store.

 Usually UI elements (with a bit of interaction) are presentational components and therefore not concerned with the actual state of the application.
 E.g. a